 Another interesting and highly specialised area of the travel agent business is religious tourism.
 There are literally millions of people from many faiths who make pilgrimages to places like Mecca for Muslim Hajj, Vatican City for Catholics and Jerusalem for those of the Jewish faith.

-In order to meet the needs of this type of tourist, you’ll need to understand the important parts of the faith in question and how pilgrimages work for each religion.
+In order to meet the needs of this type of tourist, you’ll need to understand the essential parts of the faith in question and how pilgrimages work for each religion.

 Improve Your Skills With Tourism Short Courses from OCA

-As you can see, even from the brief selection of tourist types we’ve looked at here today, there is a wide range out there that each have very specific needs that have to be met to create the perfect holiday.
+As you can see, even from the brief selection of tourist types we’ve looked at here today, there is a wide range that each has very specific needs that must be met to create the perfect holiday.
 The good news is that you can improve your professional knowledge or even gain a foothold in the industry with travel and tourism courses from home from Online Courses Australia.
-You can even find out if it’s an industry for you with our travel agent course sampler.
+With our travel agent course sampler, you can even find out if it’s an industry for you.

-Should you need any assistance at all or have any questions you’d like answering before you enrol, please give us a call on 1300 611 404 and we’ll do our utmost to help you.
+Should you need any assistance at all or have any questions you’d like to answer before you enrol, please give us a call on 1300 611 404, and we’ll do our utmost to help you.